tillyoswellwheeler/sensor_reading_project/readme/readme.txt

 App Run
 ----
 Connect to ec2
-docker build #these two steps keep being denied by the ec2 instance on my aws account docker run #these two steps keep being denied by the ec2 instance on my aws account
+cd to /home directory to find the sensor_app_project docker build #these two steps keep being denied by the ec2 instance on my aws account docker run #these two steps keep being denied by the ec2 instance on my aws account